Vit-O-Anjos/data-science-portfolio/cybersecurity-analytics/enterprise-rule-intelligence/README.md

 2. Run all cells to initialize the platform
 3. Click "🚀 Analyze ANY Detection Rules Data"
 4. Upload your detection rules file (any supported format)
-5. View generated visualizations and reports
+5. View generated visualisations and reports

 ### In Jupyter Notebook / VS Code

 1. Open the notebook in your preferred environment
 2. Run all cells to initialize the platform
 3. Use the file path input to analyze local detection rule files
-4. View generated visualizations directly in the notebook
+4. View generated visualisations directly in the notebook

 ### Local File Analysis (Jupyter/VS Code)